-In addition to being registered with USA Hockey and HPHL all coaches must complete and/or submit the following:
+In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 * CEP classes are offered through USA Hockey in the fall of each year.

 2. Completion of Midget Age Level or new 13U Module.
 One time requirement.

 * There is a $10- $15 fee to take the module.

 * Plan to spend about 8-10 hours on the module.

 * Click here to access the online modules.

 3. Completion of annual Concussion Awareness Training.
 Yearly requirement per Colorado state law.

 * There is no charge for the Concussion Training.